moniaros/AgentRisePortal/README.md

 -   **Prompt Construction:** A prompt is dynamically built for the Gemini API with the following criteria:
     -   **General Tone:** "You are a helpful and friendly manager for an insurance agency.
 Your goal is to respond to customer reviews in a professional and appreciative manner."
     -   **For Positive Reviews (4-5 stars):** The prompt asks the AI to thank the customer by name, acknowledge a positive point from their review, and keep the tone brief and warm.
-    -   **For Negative/Neutral Reviews (1-3 stars):** The prompt instructs the AI to apologize for the experience, show empathy, offer to resolve the issue offline (e.g., "contact us at contact@agency.com"), and thank them for the feedback.
+    -   **For Negative/Neutral Reviews (1-3 stars):** The prompt instructs the AI to apologize for their experience, show empathy, offer to resolve the issue offline (e.g., "contact us at contact@agency.com"), and thank them for the feedback.
 -   **UI Updates (Generation):**
     -   While the API call is in progress, the button text changes to "Generating..." and becomes disabled.
     -   Upon receiving a response, the reply `textarea` is populated with the AI-generated text and becomes enabled for editing.